Product page optimization is one of the most important aspects of your website as an online business owner.

 The goal of this section is to convert users into buyers by giving them as much information as possible before they buy.

-In our IKEA example, the "Add to Cart" button has unique styling that isn't reduced with other buttons and clearly distinguishes it as the page's primary button as the Baymard suggests.
+In our IKEA example, the "Add to Cart" button has unique styling that isn't reduced with other buttons and clearly distinguishes it as the page's primary button.

 The “Add to Cart” button ensures that your customers can purchase your products at just one click and saves their time.